 The handy devices grown out of phones include a computer with a memory more exact than the human one.
-Here you can download, store, and access your archive of writings, your catalogue of relatives, friends, and contacts, your calendar, your favorite music, your photos and films, your bank accounts, your library books, to be read to you by an artificial voice, if your eves are weak or too tired to read them.
+Here you can download, store, and access your archive of writings, your catalogue of relatives, friends, and contacts, your calendar, your favorite music, your photos and films, your bank accounts, your library books, to be read to you by an artificial voice, if your eyes are weak or too tired to read them.
 The applications may include the downloading of your newspaper, and live radio and television.
 The device may also include a compass and a GPS so that you know where you are and can find where you want to go.
 You may also use such a device as a remote control to open your doors and to run your electronic home theater, et cetera.
 You can use it instead of a credit card for purchases or bank transactions.
+The device may replace your credit cards.
+It may monitor your blood pressure and other vital functions and record your amount of exercises.

-The choice of numerous "aps" allows any user to personalize the device for individual needs.
+The choice of numerous "apps" allows any user to personalize the device for individual needs.
 Such a super-handy helper in mass production in the 2010s may change everyday life to make it seem almost magical by earlier standards.
 The amazing fact is that the devices are small, cheap, easy to use, widely available, not yet prohibited by dictators, but used in efforts to topple them.
 It has become ever more possible to use an old adage in a new way: "tell me your aps and I will tell you who you are."

-Big issues for the planet such as population growth or use of nuclear energy may be solved by mass use of apps in a future super-handy.
+Big issues for the planet such as population growth or use of nuclear energy may be solved by mass use of apps in a future superhandy.
 (I should add that neither is yet generally available at this writing in 2013.)